moinulhossainmahim/shop-ui/README.md

   16. Added Pagination and Filtering by category and sub category functionality.

   17. Finally, Make responsive for mobiles and tablet devices.

+<a name="learning"></a>
+## What I have Learned

+  During this project I have faced many problems and overcome those for completing my ideas to the project.

+### Integation:

+  - **Seemless Integration**: Learned Redux saga for integrating both frontend and backend seemlessly.

+### 🎨 Discovering New Tools:

+  - **Google 0Auth**: I have learned about google authentication for integrating with backend and also how to create app in google console.
+This is very interesting for me that how the whole process works.
+  - **React Hook Form and Zod**: I have studied about form validation using React Hook Form and Zod and implemented the schema types.
+  - **Stripe**: Learned about stripe and how to integrate this for paying.
+  - **Swiper**: Explore swiper js and use it for slider in single product details and home page.

+### 🎨 Token Authentication:

+  - **JWT**: How jwt authentication exactly works and how to use this in every request.

+### 🎨 Functionalities:

+  - **Cart**: I have no idea about cart functionality previously.
+I think about the whole functionalities and find soltuion of this and implement this using Redux.
+  - **Local storage**: Study about local storage for storing user information for loggin in longtime and after refresh the user still logged in.
+  - **Update URL Params**: How to work with url params and update the url param based on the filtering.
+  - **Pagination and Filtering**: Update the UI based on the pagination and filtering.

+## Dockerizing

+ - **Docker**: Deep dive into docker images and container and dockerized the project.